Nintedanib

 While you are on treatment with nintedanib you will need to have your liver function tests monitored regularly.
 You should contact your GP surgery to arrange an appointment to have the blood tests.
 Your GP will not contact you to arrange this.
 If your GP cannot help you with this, please contact your normal hospital to make arrangements.

-You must not stop having blood tests.
+It is very important you do not stop having blood tests.
 It is a good idea to mark these on your calendar as a reminder.
 If you do not have your liver function monitored, we are unable to supply medication.
-You must now continue to have blood tests every 3 months the whole time you are on antifibrotic treatment.

 How will I get my nintedanib?

-It is a good idea to have at least 2 weeks’ extra supply of medication at all times, we would ask you not to build up any more than 1-month extra supply of medication.
-Once a medicine is delivered to your house it cannot be returned.
+We ask you not to build up any more than 1 month extra supply of medication.
+Once a medicine is delivered to your house it cannot be returned even if it is in an unopened box.

 Is it safe to take nintedanib with other medications?

-We will check nintedanib is safe to take with your regular medications before you start taking it.
+We will check nintedanib is safe to take with your regular mediations before you start taking it.
 If you are prescribed any new medications you should check with the prescriber they are safe to take with nintedanib.

 You should not take nintedanib if you are allergic to peanuts or soya.